bnrubin/ubuntu-bots/Encyclopedia/README.txt

 To get package lookup working, you need to set the variable supybot.plugins.encyclopedia.aptdir to the name of a new, empty directory.
-In this directory, you creae sources.list files for every distrorelease you want to search.
+In this directory, you create sources.list files for every distrorelease you want to search.
 The name of the file is important, since the filename (without the .list suffix) is the name that is used to refer to the distrorelease.